aplosdev/aplos/README.md

 <div align="center">
-<h1>Aplós - Theme</h1>
+<h1>Aplós - NPM Package</h1>
-Aplós, but just the theme files, as a Git Submodule.
+Aplós, but just the theme files, as an NPM Package
 </div>

 > [!IMPORTANT]
-As I said above, this repo is just for these theme files for Git Submodule.
+As I said above, this package is just for theme files.
 For the actual Aplós Project check [GabsEdits/aplos](https://github.com/GabsEdits/aplos)

 ## Usage
 First, Init the Submodules: